Pauli equation and charged spin-1/2 particle in a weak gravitational field: Newtonian limit in the Schwarzschild's metric

-This part may have certain importance related to the experiments devoted to the high-precision measurement of the small ferromagnetic particles caused by the weak gravitational field \cite{South}.
-Regardless those are macroscopic particles, the model of a massive Dirac particle with spin may be used as a zero-order approximation.
-Let us note that the motion of small macroscopic particles with magnetic moment was not explored theoretically, until now\footnote{Authors are grateful to Yu.N.
-Obukhov for the discussion of this point.}
+Consider the equations of motion for the momentum components $p_i$.
+Let us note that this part may have certain importance related to the experiments on the high-precision measurement of the small ferromagnetic particles caused by the weak gravitational field \cite{South} created by other particles.
+Regardless those are macroscopic particles, the model of a massive Dirac particle with spin may be used as a simplest approximation.
+It is worth noting that the motion of small macroscopic particles with magnetic moment was not explored theoretically, until present\footnote{Authors are grateful to Yu.N.
+Obukhov for the discussion of this point.}.